ahmadzreqat/Laravel-Code-Generator/README.md

 }
 ```

-* controller with default methods and generate.
+* generate controller with default methods.
 continue with same  example when Generate TestTable :
 ```bash
 <?php